wp-plugins/calculated-fields-form/README.txt

 * Corrects an issue with the dependencies in the calculated fields, and where calculated fields are the dependent fields too.
 * Sets the focus in the first invalid field, when the validation rules fail.

+= 1.0.21 =
+* Corrects an issue loading the templates.

 == Upgrade Notice ==

+= 1.0.21 =
+* Corrects an issue loading the templates.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.20 =
 * Corrects an issue with the dependencies in the calculated fields, and where calculated fields are the dependent fields too.